-2350.
+- 2350.
 Circuit Analysis I. Analysis of resistive electrical circuits, basic theorems governing electrical circuits, power consideration, analysis of circuits with energy storage elements.
-Transient analysis of circuits with inductors and capacitors.
-Prerequisite: PHYS 1304.
-Corequisite: MATH 2343.
+Transient and sinusoidal steady-state analysis of circuits with inductors and capacitors. .
+Corequisite: PHYS 1304 and MATH 2343. - 2370.

-2355.
-Systems Analysis I. An elementary treatment of system analysis methods as applied to mechanical and electrical systems.
-Analysis of first- and second-order mechanical and electrical systems.
-Prerequisites: MATH 1309 and 1310, or 1337 and 1338.

-2356.
-Systems Analysis II.
-Analysis of linear-time invariant systems.
-Sinusoidal steady-state analysis of mechanical and electrical systems, phasors, two-port parameters, and discrete systems.
-Prerequisite: EE 2355.

-2370.
 Design and Analysis of Signals and Systems.
-Introduces students to standard mathematical tools for analyzing and designing various signals and systems in both continuous and discrete time.
-Heavy emphasis is given to frequency domain design and analysis techniques as well as the Laplace Transform and Z-Transform.
-Other topics include the Sampling Theorem, the Fast Fourier Transform, and introductory spectral estimation techniques.
-Prerequisites: EE 1382 (Grade of C- or better), MATH 1337, 1338.
-Concurrent registration in EE 2170.
+This course introduces students to standard mathematical tools for analyzing and designing various continuous-time signals and systems.
+Frequency domain design and analysis techniques are studied as well as the Fourier and Laplace Transforms.
+Applications to be studied include modulation and demodulation in communications and processing audio signals.
+Prerequisites: EE 2350 (Grade of C- or better) and MATH 2343.
+Concurrent registration in EE 2170. - 2381.

-2381.
 Digital Computer Logic.
 Digital computers and information; combinational logic circuits; combinational logic design; sequential circuits including finite-state machines; registers and counters; memory and programmed logic design.
 Design and simulation of digital computer logic circuits are studied.
-Restriction: Sophomore standing and concurrent registration in EE 2181.

-3(1-3)90.
-Junior Project.
+Concurrent registration in EE 2181. - 3(1-3)90.
+Junior Project. - 3122.

-3122.
 EE Laboratory: Electronic Circuits II.
 Experiments in analog electronic circuit design.
-Prerequisite: EE 2122 (Grade of C- or better), EE 2322 (Grade of C- or better) and concurrent registration in EE 3322.
+Prerequisite: EE 2122 (Grade of C- or better), EE 2322 (Grade of C- or better) and concurrent registration in EE 3322. - 3181.

-3181.
 EE Laboratory: Microprocessors.
 Fundamentals of microprocessor design and assembly-language programming.
 An introduction to the 6811 Motorola Evaluation Board, 6811 Assembler, microprocessor-based system design, assembly programming, and hardware interfacing.
-Prerequisite: EE 2181 (Grade of C- or better), EE 2381 (Grade of C- or better) and concurrent registration in EE 3381.
+Prerequisite: EE 2181 (Grade of C- or better), EE 2381 (Grade of C- or better) and concurrent registration in EE 3381. - 3304.

-3301.
-Telecommunications Systems I. Architecture of the telecommunications industry, digital interfaces and connectivity, local area networks, and inter-networks.
-In the lab, consideration, measurement, and evaluation of the attributes of various types of terminals and data formatting promulgated by the EIA, ANSI, ITU, and IEEE for voice, data, image, video, etc., are studied, along with the impact of format on file sizes, buffer delays, throughput, and quality of results.
-Prerequisite: EE 2356 or 2352.

-3302.
-Telecommunications Systems II.
-Architecture of the telecommunications industry, wide area networks, client/server architectures, voice communications, voice/data integration, video-conferencing, imaging multimedia, and network development.
-In the lab, consideration, measurement, and evaluation of the attributes of various types of terminals and data formatting promulgated by the EIA, ANSI, ITU, and IEEE for voice, data, image, video, etc., are studied, along with the impact of format on file sizes, buffer delays, throughput, and quality of results.
-Prerequisite: EE 3301.

-3304.
 History and Future of Documents in the Digital Era.
-A looks at the omnipresent and diverse documents that fill our lives from sticky notes to email, contracts to digital signatures, encyclopedias to the World Wide Web.
+A look at the omnipresent and diverse documents that fill our lives from sticky notes to e-mail, contracts to digital signatures, encyclopedias to the World Wide Web.
 Explores the failure of the paperless society and the future of the document.
 In this period of digital transition from sedentary text to hypertext, what is the future of the book, the library, the copyright, education?
-Prerequisite: Junior standing.
+Prerequisite: Junior standing. - 3311.

-3311.
 Solid-State Devices.
-Introduces the physical principles of semiconductor devices and their practical implementation in electronic circuits.
-Topics include metal-semiconductor junctions, p-n junctions, bipolar junction transistors, field-effect transistors, integrated circuits, and light emitting diodes.
-Prerequisites: CHEM 1303 and EE 2350 (Grade of C- or better).

-3315.
-Optoelectronics.
-Introduces the student to the field of optoelectronics, the devices that form the foundation of optical communication and optical computing systems.
-Topics include optical propagation including plane waves; polarization; transmission and reflection of light; geometric optics; optical waveguides and fibers; optical modulation and beam steering with electro-optic, magneto-optic, and acousto-optic devices; optical sources such as lasers and light-emitting diodes; and optical detectors.
-Prerequisite: EE 2350 (Grade of C- or better).

-3322.
+This laboratory-oriented elective course introduces undergraduates to the working principles of semiconductor devices by fabricating and testing silicon MOSFET transistors and III-V based semiconductor lasers in the SMU clean room.
+Lectures will explain the basic operation of diodes, bipolar transistors, field effect transistors, light-emitting diodes, semiconductor lasers, and other photonic devices.
+Additional lectures will discuss the basics of device processing which include photolithography, oxidation, diffusion, ion-implantation, metalization and etching.
+Laboratory reports describing the fabrication and testing of devices will account for a major portion of the course grade.
+Prerequisites: EE 2322 and CHEM 1303 or permission of the instructor. - 3322.
 Electronic Circuits II.
 Introduction to MOSFET analog electronic circuits.
-The course is designed to provide the student with a background for understanding modern electronic circuits such as digital-to-analog and analog-to-digital converters, active filters, switched-capacitor circuits and phase-locked loops.
+The course is designed to provide the student with a background for understanding modern electronic circuits such as digital-to-analog and analog-to-digital converters, active filters, switchedcapacitor circuits and phase-locked loops.
 Topics include MOSFET SPICE models, basic MOSFET, single-stage amplifiers, current-mirrors, differential amplifier stages, source-follower buffer stages, high-gain common-source stages, operational amplifiers, and comparators.
-Prerequisites: EE 2322 (Grade of C- or better), 2122 (Grade of C- or better), 2350 (Grade of C- or better) and concurrent registration in EE 3122.
+Prerequisites: EE 2322 (Grade of C- or better), 2122 (Grade of C- or better), 2350 (Grade of C- or better) and concurrent registration in EE 3122. - 3330.

-3330.
 Electromagnetic Fields and Waves.
 Vector analysis applied to static electric and magnetic fields, development of Maxwell's equations, elementary boundary-value problems, and determination of capacity and inductance.
 Introduction to time-varying fields, plane waves, and transmission lines.
 Prerequisites: EE 2350 (Grade of C- or better) and MATH 2339.